Ponytailed Youngshin Jennifer Chang packs a back kick that would make Charlie's Angels slink away in shame.

-She lets her challenger come at her, finds the weak points, then slams her with the ax -- or back-kick -- that has defined her career.
+Not even the long, black ponytail pulled through her head gear wavers.
+She lets her challenger come at her, finds the weak points, then slams her with the ax - or back-kick - that has defined her career.

 As she reviewed a video of her last gold performance one rainy school night recently, Chang professes to feel no intimidation on the competition floor.

 That determination marks Chang's character.
 Her family recalls the days before first grade when Chang would storm into their Maryland house, a blond Barbie trailing behind her.
 Defiant, she vowed to her mother she would never learn English - the little girls outside would have to learn Korean to communicate with her.
 Chang, however, quickly learned the language.